Osakpolor23/libraries_projects/README.md

 **Description**

 adieu.py generates a farewell message for a list of names.
-Using the inflect library, it formats the names grammatically using the oxford comma manner into a well-structured sentence.
+Using the inflect library, it formats the names grammatically( with an ***[oxford comma] (https://en.wikipedia.org/wiki/Serial_comma)*** )into a well-structured sentence.

 **Features**